 Premarital Agreements are Not Just an Issue for the Wealthy

-USA Today recently reported on premarital agreements and how, despite common perceptions, they are not just an issue for wealthy people.
-While obviously people who are going into a marriage with substantial wealth may be more inclined to want such an agreement, they are not the only ones who can benefit.
+Real Simple recently reported on premarital agreements and how, despite common perceptions, they are not just an issue for wealthy people, but are a good idea for anyone entering into a marriage.
+While obviously, people who are going into a marriage with substantial wealth may be more inclined to want such an agreement, they are not the only ones who can benefit.

 Couples who plan to keep some of their financial assets separate, regardless of their net worth, may also benefit from such an agreement.
 Those who already have premarital obligations to children from outside the relationship can also benefit.
 Additionally, any engaged couple can benefit from the hard and necessary premarital discussion about money that has to be had in order to intelligently enter into one of these agreements.

-If you are planning a wedding and are just now considering whether a premarital agreement is right for you, or if you are considering divorce and have questions about what effect your already signed premarital agreement will have on you, call Sullivan Taylor, Gumina & Palmer, P.C..
+If you are engaged to be married and are considering whether a premarital agreement is right for you, or if you are considering divorce and have questions about what effect your already signed premarital agreement will have on you, call STG Divorce Law.
 Our experienced Illinois family law attorneys can answer your questions and help you take the right next steps for your situation.
-Call today for an appointment.
-Our number is (630)665-7676.
+Call today for a consultation.